-Hyperloglog is used to find the cardinality of very large datasets.
+Hyperloglog is typically used to find the cardinality of very large datasets.
 If you want to find the number of unique values, or cardinality, in a dataset, the time it takes to process this query is proportional to how large the dataset is.
 So if you wanted to find the cardinality of a dataset that contained only 20 entries, the calculation would be very fast.
-Finding the cardinality of a dataset that contains 20,000 or 20 million entries, however, can take a significant amount of time and compute resources.
+Finding the cardinality of a dataset that contains 20 million entries, however, can take a significant amount of time and compute resources.

 Hyperloglog does not calculate the exact cardinality of a dataset, but rather estimates the number of unique values.
 It does this by converting the original data into a hash of random numbers that represents the cardinality of the dataset.
 This is not a perfect calculation of the cardinality, but it is usually within a margin of error of 2%.